AzuxirenLeadGuy/GdiPlusExtension/CONTRIBUTING.md

 - **All added features should be explained**: This can be done by including a proper documentation within the code, adding a markdown file within the folder/namespace for explaination or simply including an appropriate link.
 - **All available features must be showcased as a code in the "Examples" project**: The Example project takes a single image path from the CLI, and outputs the image in its appropriate folder with every extension/helper method of the code.
 The program is distributed in regions according to how the main project is organized in namespaces.
 This style should be kept consistent.
 - **All added features must be mentioned in the README.md at root of the repository**
-- **Do not include images within the repository unless necessary**: All images to showcase/demonstrate the features of code should be displayed in the Wiki, and not in the repository itself.
+- **Do not include images within the repository (unless necessary)**: All images to showcase/demonstrate the features of code should be displayed in the Wiki, and not in the repository itself.
 This git repository is solely for code.
+If any images are necessary to be added, include such justification in the PR.

 ## What can I contribute